-- In the File System Selection Guide section of the Overview page, click Create a Common NAS File System.
+- In the File System Selection Guide section of the Overview page, click Create a General Purpose NAS File System.

-- On the Create a Common NAS File System page, set the required parameters.
+- On the buy page of General-purpose NAS file systems, set the parameters.
 The following table describes the parameters.
+For the parameters

-For other parameters, select values based on your business requirements or use the
+that are missing from the following table, select values based on your business requirements

-- Click Buy Now and complete the payment as prompted.
+- Click Buy Now and follow the on-screen instructions to complete the payment.

 Step 2: Mount the file system

 - Connect to the ECS instance.
-For more information, see Guidelines on instance connection.
+For more information, see Connection methods.